 Depending on where you live, the costs for non-climate-controlled self storage can be higher or lower than the national average.
 But generally, this type of unit is less expensive than the climate-controlled ones — unsurprisingly, since it involves lower expenses for the storage facilities.

-For example, a non-climate-controlled 10’x10’ self storage unit in Dallas rents for $118 per month, while a climate-controlled one costs almost $20 more per month.
-A non-climate-controlled 10’x10’ self storage unit in Philadelphia, at $150 per month, is more expensive compared to Dallas.
-However, the local price difference between non-climate-controlled and climate-controlled units is almost the same — a little under $20 more per month.
+For example, a non-climate-controlled 10’x10’ self storage unit in Dallas rents for $113 per month, while a climate-controlled one costs almost $20 more per month.
+A non-climate-controlled 10’x10’ self storage unit in Philadelphia, at $121 per month, is more expensive compared to Dallas.
+However, the local price difference between non-climate-controlled and climate-controlled units is almost the same — around $20 more per month.
 In other cities, the price difference between the two self storage options might differ up or down.
 But virtually everywhere, non-climate-controlled self storage is less expensive.

 Check out the average rates for non-climate-controlled self storage in the county’s top 100 biggest cities: